Health Home Program

 - Admission criteria: Families must have a high-needs child with at least two chronic conditions or SED (severe emotional disturbance) and must be enrolled in Medicaid.
 Referrals may be made directly.

-- Languages spoken: English, Spanish
+- Languages spoken: English, Bengali, French Creole, Mandarin, and Spanish

-- Ages accepted: Children ages 6 to 21 and their families
+- Ages accepted: All ages

 - Transportation: Subway—E or F to Union Turnpike–Kew Gardens station; Buses—QM1, QM5, QM6, QM7, QM8, QM18, QM21, X63, X64, X68.